 AMP ads are a great way to speed up page loading times and create a fantastic user experience for your site visitors, who will no longer have to sit around waiting for your content to load.
 They should be no more challenging to implement than traditional ads while still offering various formats, though not as many as conventional ad units.
 However, since publishers aren’t all the same, AMP might be a good option for one, and even have a negative impact on ad revenue for another.

 Not sure whether AMP is a good fit for your publishing business?
 Let MonetizeMore help!
 We’re a Google Certified Publisher Partner that can optimize your ad inventory and maximize your ad revenue.
-Sign up to get started today!
+Sign up for a Premium account at MonetizeMore today!